 For example, if a star developer has spent four hours fixing a bug on your website which also means your star developer isn't mentoring your new hire thereby losing way more than four hours of lost revenue.
 Alternately, if a change in the marketing automation system has thrown an email workflow off its path, is your team ready to spend countless hours to get it back on track?

 Agency owners should identify how their time and their employees’ time is best used, and prioritize tasks that drive maximum return in the long term.

-Only when agencies have managed to rid their teams of low-value work can they find the mind space to think about proper account growth, identifying revenue opportunities, or advancing their skill set.
-Once they have addressed better time management, agency teams need to treat themselves as their own client and consider an agency growth plan.
+Only when agencies have managed to rid their teams of low-value work or more routine work can they find the mind space to think about proper account growth, identifying revenue opportunities, or advancing their skill set.
+Once they have addressed better time management, agency teams need to treat themselves as their own client and to create an agency growth plan.

 Agency owners have to recognize that sales and marketing development happens through every client facing employee.
 These people may need specific training to be able to identify opportunities for growth and deliver better customer experiences; internally and externally.

 Growth requires clarity and openness.
 With taking an illuminating approach to agency and end-client relationships, the efforts creating real value become clearer and easier to double down on.
 Meaning that agencies will find it helpful to bring more transparency into their relationships with existing clients.

 Some examples of this could be establishing more meaningful feedback cycles and retrospectives, calculating Net Promoter Scores (NPS) routinely, airing timesheets and performance reports for questioning—getting at the heart of what’s working and what’s not.